shripriyasingh8/Digital-VLSI-SoC-Design-and-Planning/README.md

 # **Digital VLSI SoC Design and Planning Program**
 ## _OVERVIEW_
 This is a two-week long workshop conducted by VSD in collaboration with NASSCOM.
-This course provides a comprehensive outlook of the RTL2GDSII flow, making us understand how to convert high-level designs into a format ready for silicon fabrication.
+This course provides a comprehensive outlook on the RTL2GDSII flow, making us understand how to convert high-level designs into a format ready for silicon fabrication.
 This repository demonstrates my learnings from the same.

 ## _Table of Content_
 * [Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK](#Day-1---Inception-of-open---source-EDA-,-OpenLANE-and-Sky130-PDK)